 Net oil pressure is the pressure that a pump creates to circulate oil throughout the system.

 Knowing suitable pressure ranges for your Oil Chiller is mandatory for its Durability.

 You can calculate the total oil pressure of a system by measuring the oil pressure at your discharge port.

 Subtract the crankcase pressure from this quantity and you will get total oil pressure.

 An accurate and suitable range of pressure as recommended by the manufacturers will help the compressor Work efficiently and uniformly.

 If you don’t have the right oil pressure in it then it will run without lubricant and damage itself.

-The oil pressure of your Oil Chiller should neither too high nor too low.
+The oil pressure of your Oil Chiller should be neither too high nor too low.

 It should be the same as recommended by the manufacturers with variations of 5%.